 - Understand the importance of liberal learning as a strong foundation for the professional world

-- Create and regularly evaluate individualized educational plan and progress on their Pace Path based on assessment of abilities, aspirations, interests and values
+- Create and regularly evaluate their individualized educational plan and progress on their Pace Path based on assessment of abilities, aspirations, interests and values

 - Navigate and take advantage of university resources, services and program opportunities based on individual and professional needs